jbcodeforce/jbcodeforce.github.io/docs/techno/docker.md

 * Get docker env of the minikube: `minikube docker-env` or better `eval $(minikube docker-env)` so env variables are set to be used by the docker CLI.
 Evaluating the docker-env is only valid for the current terminal.
 * Use docker CLI, it should contact the docker daemon running inside minikube.
-* If the minikube pods are not able to contact internet add a names
+* If the minikube pods are not able to connect to internet, add names

   ```
   "https://registry-1.docker.io/v2/": dial tcp: lookup registry-1.docker.io